 Teaching children how to save, spend, and be charitable can be as simple as 1, 2, 3.
 All parents want to teach their children good money habits from an early age.
 Many start by giving them an allowance.
 But it’s equally important to teach children a positive, generous attitude as they learn to use money responsibly.
 Filled with warm, memorable illustrations by award-winning painter, April Willy, Three Cups is the story of one family’s unique and effective method of teaching personal financial management—and how one boy reaped first the small, then the immeasurably great rewards of the lessons he learned.
 Families will be delighted with the heart-warming tale and want to integrate the three-cup system in their own children’s lives.

 According to the 2012 Bank of America Study of High Net Worth Philanthropy, 43 percent of the households they surveyed said they make more charitable contributions during the holiday season (October to December) than during the rest of the year.
 What are the connections between the holidays and family giving?
 How do faith, gratitude, and family charitable traditions enhance and ignite the giving impulse?
 And what are some strategies family funders have used to encourage increased giving around the holidays?
-Join this special Family Philanthropy Webinar and hear from several representatives that have found creative and meaningful ways to celebrate the holidays.
+This special NCFP Family Philanthropy Webinar shares perspectives from several families that have found creative and meaningful ways to celebrate the holidays.